Why customer care centers are your competitive advantage in 2021

 Organizations have multiple touchpoints which define their level of customer centricity.
 We think of touchpoints such as digital channels and salespeople, but many often forget the one that is perhaps the most important, the contact center.
 Since it plays a critical role in defining the level of customer centricity within the organization it can’t be overlooked.
 Yet, these centers often don’t get the attention and recognition they deserve.

 Contact centers are often seen as a cost center, something you need to have as an organization.
-Which results in most people not valuing the importance of this channel enough.
+This results in most people not valuing the importance of this channel enough.
 Recently, many organizations saw peaks in demand for customer service and the requests never went down.

 To make sure you don’t, we listed some statistics for you: